Keeping clients and staff safe during the coronavirus pandemic

 What can The Retail Mutual do for your business?

 We have created a dedicated resource hub to help independent business owners affected by coronavirus.
-This includes FAQs, useful Government information and links, and a range of informative articles to help you navigate your way through the pandemic.
+This includes useful Government information and links, and a range of informative articles to help you navigate your way through the pandemic.

-To find out more about what we can do for your business or to obtain a quote for your business cover, call our UK-based Member Services Team on 0333 2121 280.
+We have been serving independent businesses for over 20 year and if you would like to find out more about what we can do for your business or to obtain a quote for your business cover, call our UK-based Member Services Team on 0333 2121 280.
 We look forward to hearing from you.